percona/everest-doc/docs/db_provision.md

     ![!image](images/enable_advanced_config.png)

 11. Click **Create Database**.
 Your database will be created.
-12. Click Go to list of my databases.
+12. Click **Go to list of my databases**.
 You will see the database that you provisioned.

     ![!image](images/everest_provisioned_db.png)